mrnabati/myAwesomeSettings/new_linux.md

-# Setup for a new linux machine
+# My Setup For A New Linux Machine
-Switching to a new linux-based machine (Ubuntu, CentOS, MacOS) has never been easier!
+Switching to a new linux-based machine (Ubuntu, CentOS, MacOS) can be challenging.
+Here I go over my basic setup to get you up and running quickly.

-## Update packages
+## Update/Install Package Manger

 ```bash
 ## Ubuntu